Exploring Carrots as a Canine Superfood

 Why Carrots Are a Superfood for Dogs

-Not just for reindeer, carrots are loaded with benefits for dogs — which is why you'll find them all over Get Joy's Fresh Meal menu.
+Carrots are loaded with benefits for dogs — which is why you'll find them in Get Joy's meal lineup.
 Dogs seem to love their scent, flavor, and the satisfying crunch when they chew them up.

 In the vegetable category, carrots are one of the healthiest and most beneficial foods you can feed your dog.
 Aside from being a low-calorie food, the most significant benefits of carrots for dogs include: